shakilmith/documentation/frontend/react/react-list/index.md

 ]
 ```

-Here person is hte array of objects and that hold three objects.
+Here person is the array of objects and that hold three objects.
 In react, we can use array map function to iterate or display array of objects in the browser.
 Let's look at the below example

 **app.js**